timtitan180/Mountaineer-Web/README.md

 What I learned building this project

   Templating using view engine EJS
-Node JS as a runtime enviorment
-Express to create server and handle routes
-How to connect front end to the backend
+Node JS as a runtime enviorment, using Express to create server and handle routes, how to connect front-end to the backend and
-MongoDB
+MongoDB and using the package mongoose to handle the MongoDB data